maidsafe/rfcs/proposed/0000-new-kademlia-routing-logic.md

 1. The number of nodes in the network with `node.is_close(target) == true` is exactly `GROUP_SIZE` for each target address.
+2. Each node in a given address' close group is connected to each other node in that group.
-2. Each message reaches every member of the destination's close group after at most 512 hops.
+3. Each message reaches every member of the destination's close group after at most 512 hops.
-3. The number of total hop messages created for each message is at most `PARALLELISM * 512`.
+4. The number of total hop messages created for each message is at most `PARALLELISM * 512`.
-4. For each node there are at most 512 * `GROUP_SIZE` other nodes in the network for which it can obtain the IP address, at any point in time.
+5. For each node there are at most 512 * `GROUP_SIZE` other nodes in the network for which it can obtain the IP address, at any point in time.

 **TODO**: We should add more guarantees here, e. g.: If `PARALLELISM - 1` nodes